nyaneet/ir-tasks/README.md

 ## Installation and use

-Install the required packages with pip:
+Install the required packages with pip
 ```
 pip install -r requirements.txt
 ```